 Green power and water

-As part of the EU-funded H2FUTURE project, partners voestalpine, VERBUND, Siemens, Austrian Power Grid, K1-MET and TNO are researching into the industrial production of green hydrogen as a means of replacing fossil fuels in steel production over the long term.
+The EU-funded H2FUTURE project brings together energy suppliers, the steel industry, technology providers and research partners, all working hand in hand on the future of energy.
+The partners voestalpine, VERBUND, Siemens Energy, Austrian Power Grid, K1-MET and TNO are researching into the industrial production of green hydrogen as a means of replacing fossil fuels in steel production over the long term.
 Furthermore, the project, which receives EUR 18 million in EU funding, will investigate the potential to provide network services, and potentially compensate for fluctuations in the power grid.

 Green future prospects